-Video surveillance cameras are not new technology; however, what is new is the use of high-definition (HD) cameras and internet protocol (IP) technology that makes surveillance cameras much more user-friendly and useful.
-Where once a camera would have only captured a blur, or a dark figure, detail and faces are legible with HD.
+Video surveillance cameras are not a new technology; however, what is new is the use of high-definition (HD) cameras and internet protocol (IP) technology that makes surveillance cameras much more user-friendly and useful.
+Where once a camera would have only captured a blur or a dark figure, detail and faces are legible with HD.
 Businesses have embraced video surveillance, knowing that they protect both the employees and the company in commercial applications.

 Company protection: Cameras inside and outside of your building can record vandals or thieves, helping police to find and retrieve your property as well as prosecute.
 Video surveillance also can capture dishonest employees on film, and make it less likely that they will commit a crime when they know that they are being recorded.
 Additionally, the presence of surveillance cameras can lead to improved productivity.
 Employees are less apt to goof off, and managers can monitor productivity easily to determine areas for improvement or to ensure that rules are followed.
 Video cameras are also increasingly being used to monitor equipment to be sure it is operating safely.

-Employee protection: Likewise, security cameras can protect employees; they allow employees to be monitored on their way to and from their vehicles, and ensure that no one is lurking in parking lots.
+Employee protection: Likewise, security cameras can protect employees; they allow employees to be monitored on their way to and from their vehicles and ensure that no one is lurking in parking lots.
 They can keep a record of everyone who enters a building or an office.
-Some integrated camera systems even know the difference between an animal, movement of a tree, and a real person.
+Some integrated camera systems even know the difference between an animal, the movement of a tree, and a real person.
 Additionally, video surveillance can record abusive or harassing co-workers or managers.

 Burglar alarms Tampa

-Burglar or intrusion alarms are critical for businesses that cannot afford to lose any of their assets– and those can include physical inventory, technology like cameras, computers and phone systems, as well as customer information.
-Being sure to protect your business well by installing a good quality intrusion alarm is a prudent move, but be sure you know what questions you need answered before deciding on equipment and a company to monitor your business.
+Burglar or intrusion alarms are critical for businesses that cannot afford to lose any of their assets– and those can include physical inventory, technology like cameras, computers, and phone systems, as well as customer information.
+Being sure to protect your business well by installing a good quality intrusion alarm is a prudent move, but be sure you know what questions you need to be answered before deciding on equipment and a company to monitor your business.

 - Differing needs.
 For instance, a medical office will not have the same needs as an electronics store.
 Additionally, the facility itself must be taken into account when designing proper security.
 More entries, including doors and windows, will require more sensors and more wiring.
 All of these things are taken into account.